Service cost management: Limiting rising hospital spending

 Client: Medium sized, nationwide active statutory health insurance, with more than 2.5 million insured clients

-In the years prior to the beginning of the project, the client recorded well above average increases in service expenditures for sick pay this being 11,5% (compared to the market average of 6,7% during this period) and was experiencing a steadily growing shortfall.
+In the years prior to the beginning of the project, the client recorded well above average increases in service expenditures for sick pay amounting to 11,5% (compared to the market average of 6,7% during this period) and was experiencing a steadily worsening trend.
 The causes for this were not evident.

 Due to its extensive experience with sick pay projects SKC was assigned

 - to rapidly identify the causes,

 - to develop a new controlling strategy and

 - to then prepare the decentral organization according to the new controlling philosophy whilst